 The Versatility of Candied Nuts

 Our wholesome and sweet honey-glazed candied nuts recipe makes about six 1/4-cup sized servings.
 In addition to making tasty salad toppers, the candied nuts themselves are a sweet and savory standalone snack.

-You can also add then to your favorite cereals (hot or cold) for unique flavor and texture.
+You can also add them to your favorite cereals (hot or cold) for unique flavor and texture.
 Leftovers can be stored in a sealed and airtight container at room temperature for up to two weeks.

 SHOW US YOUR WORK